veybi/scripts_AHK/readme.txt

-This directory contains a bunch of usefull scripts for Auto Hot Keys
+This directory contains a bunch of usefull scripts for Auto Hot Keys.

+Edditing to test difference between Master and feature_translation.